 version.
 At first glance, the shoe looks quite bulky but many reviewers were quite surprised at how the Triumph ISO 2 felt when worn.
 They commented that the shoe felt lighter than they expected.
 It's still not the best option for someone doing a lot of intervals and speedwork

-but it's light enough to be comfortable as an everyday trainer.
+but it's light enough to be comfortable a daily running shoe.

-The Saucony Triumph ISO 2's mesh upper offers good ventilation, even hotter weather.
-The breathable mesh found throughout the upper helps to keep the wearer's foot dry and cool.
+The Saucony Triumph ISO 2's mesh provides a good amount of ventilation, even hotter weather.
+The breathable mesh, found throughout the upper, aids in cooling off the wearer's foot and maintaining a dry environment.
 The interior sock liner helps to keeps thing comfortably cool.
 The RUNDRY heel collar also does a good job at wicking away moisture and preventing sweat

 In the second version of the Triumph ISO, the upper features a roomier forefoot area.
 Wearers felt that the roomier toe box allowed for much better ventilation.
 The shoe is also available in a wide width should you find that the regular version is too narrow for your foot.

 The Saucony Triumph ISO 2 is a lot more comfortable